henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ### Comparing search probabilities for Black citizens in affluent, mostly white neighborhoods

-* Black motorists face a greater chance of being searched in 1st Division than the 5th Division
+* Black motorists face a greater chance of being searched in 1st Division than the 5th Division.

 &nbsp;